digpublishing/catalogues-study/content/scholarly-content/utility.md

 Focus group participants also wanted to see interpretation within the artwork entries.
 One focus group participant expressed disappointment that the Matisse catalogue focused more heavily on technical information and featured less in the way of scholarly interpretation:

 > To me that seemed like the weakest one of all of them, just because, you know, there wasn't much interpretation.
-There was kind of description, and then there was so much technical information from the conservation perspective, which you know, I guess I was wondering to whom was this a digital catalog directed?
+There was kind of description, and then there was so much technical information from the conservation perspective, which you know, I guess I was wondering to whom was this a digital catalogue directed?

 All of the catalogues produced by the Art Institute of Chicago take an "object-centered" approach in order to highlight artistic process, and the heavy focus on technical and conservation information is an intentional decision by the team that produced these catalogues.[^1] If this intention is not clearly indicated for readers, they may be left wondering as this participant was.